Yonet/AysContent/Talks/FutureUX.md

-# Future of User Interaction: Mixed Reality, AI and IoT.
+# Future of User Interaction: Mixed Reality, AI and IoT

 ## Abstract